XPorted/xported-cli/docs/getting-started.md

 ## Next Steps
 Now that you have initialized your directory, you can:
-- Configure your directory by editing the `xported.toml` file
+- Configure your directory by editing the `.xported` file
 - Learn about specific commands and their options in the [Usage](usage.md) section
 - Explore the [Configuration](configuration.md) section for more details on the configuration file
 - Check out the [Development](development.md) section if you're interested in contributing to XPorted